DeafMan1983/TestLoadingImagesFromAnything/README.md

 I would like to say thank you for understanding and caring my idea!

 If you want to spend any money - Sorry I use only Crypto!
 Don't worry about bad memory!
 It is seriously!
-Please note me if you already send me via crypto ( TRX or MATIC ) then you send me email jenspetereckervogt[at]gmail[dot}com - Thank you!
+Please note me if you already send me via crypto ( TRX or MATIC ) then you send your proof me email jenspetereckervogt[at]gmail[dot}com - Thank you!

 MATIC ( Polygon ): `0x017a8d27d8c3cb7f8b7bc901f74d10fc2eb59e57`